m12t/blindr/tasklist.md

 CURRENT TASK:
-1. sort out the rate nest of #include s and #define s
+1. writing the main program loop of finding the next solar event and setting a timer on the rtc to service the event.
+    a. be able to set alarms? or whatever's the best method for sleeping between solar events (though still must listed for toggle switch input...)
+    b. build out the solar functions (sunrise/sunset,etc.)

 TASKS:
 ______________________________________________________________________________

-change of plans:
-- DON'T handle configuring the gnss module. config elsewhere and assume it has ZDA and GGA data.
-- only rely on the gnss to set the module on startup.
-This allows the gnss to be disconnected and used for other tasks.
-    a. be able to dismount the uart and irqs on gnss

-1. write out the code for stepper edge finding based on startup protocol.
-    - on startup, use the three position toggle switch to move the blinds all the way to one extreme (eg. fully closed down) and then repeat this on the other edge.
-A count will be taken by the stepper to track the limits so it doesn't damage the blinds by over indexing when trying to maneuver them. incorporate a high sleep time between steps to move the blinds slowly so a precise edge can be found.
-1. build out the solar functions (sunrise/sunset,etc.)
-1. be able to set alarms? or whatever's the best method for sleeping between solar events (though still must listed for toggle switch input...)
-1. be able to power on/off gnss module as needed.
+1. allow for a mode that runs without gnss/uart on startup (implement a timeout??? if uart isn't found within 15 minutes, shut it down? -> set rtf to 01/01/2000 00:00:01? and once it reaches ...15:00?). this will just function as a manual-only blind for the cases a restart is triggered without a gnss module present and you still want to be able to control the blinds.

 1. on startup, wait for satellite lock.
-1. the configurations can't be saved to flash on the GNSS chip, so code will need to be added to change the configs every startup.
-1. replace the GNSS uart interrupt architecture with PIO and DMA
-1. precisely calculate daylight savings times using day of the week (see: https://cs.uwaterloo.ca/~alopez-o/math-faq/node73.html).
-This also means setting the DOTW in the datetime struct.

 COMPLETE: